Stovent/CeDImu/src/CDI/SoftCDI/README.md

 ## TODO

+- Investigate why pt2driv and Pointer make the kernel unstable
 - rename ciapdriv to something like cdfmdriv because I do not have a ciap, and replace the /cd dev desc
 - Should the CDDrive and Pointer cores go to the SoftCDI directory?